resema/Notepad/_posts/2017-11-21-object-detection-by-means-of-neural-networks.md

 - Get an input image
 - Output ID if the image is any of the K persons (or "not recognized")

+### One Shot Learning Problem
+Solve by getting only one example as a database.
+Learning from one example to recognize the person again.